VoisinneG/BMMLabInteractomes/README.md

 # BMMLabInteractomes

-This package contains interactomes from the BMMLab (CIML, Marseille, France)
+Interactomes from the BMMLab (CIML, Marseille, France)

 Installation
 ---